chrisbvrns/MCA-2022/README.md

 #### Musical Scores (Notated Data)

 I managed to find several fan curtated sheet music through the likes of [musicnotes.com](https://www.musicnotes.com/sheet-music/artist/porter-robinson) and the [MuseScore](https://musescore.com/user/37423453/scores/6737762) website.
 What I found is that most of the sheet music is something you'd have to pay for.
-For my selected piece ["Language"](https://www.scribd.com/document/134073550/Porter-Robinson-Language), I used scribd.com, which allowed for a 1 month free trial to download sheet music.

 #### Metadata (Descritpive Data)